Deminder/ShutdownTimer/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 _A clear and concise description of what the bug is._
 - If applicable, show log appropriate output `journalctl -o cat /usr/bin/gnome-shell`
-- Does the bug only occur in with an additional gnome shell extension enabled or with only the "Shutdown Timer" extension enabled ?
+- Does the bug only occur with an additional gnome shell extension enabled or with only the "Shutdown Timer" extension enabled?

 **To Reproduce**
 _Steps to reproduce the behavior:_